Dr Emily Vereker

-Dr Jennifer Ralph James is Head of the National Office for Research Ethics Committees in Ireland.
-Jennifer leads a high-performing team to ensure that the national system of research ethics review strengthens Irish infrastructure for health research for the benefit of patients and the wider public.
+Dr Emily Vereker is Acting Head of the National Office for Research Ethics Committees in Ireland and has oversight of a high performing professional team that underpins the national system for research ethics review, now an integral component of the Irish infrastructure for health research.

-Aileen Sheehy is the Programme Manager for the National Office for Research Ethics Committees in Ireland.
-As a senior member of the National Office team, Aileen manages the processes and procedures that underpin the national system of research ethics review.
+Aileen Sheehy is the Programme Manager for the National Office for Research Ethics Committees in Ireland, with primary responsibility for the NREC-CT.
+As a senior member of the National Office team, Aileen manages the processes and procedures that underpin the national system of research ethics review and is an expert in the regulatory aspects of research ethics review for clinical trials.

 Aileen brings a wealth of experience to the National Office from a decade working in science and research policy, advocacy, project management and media relations across academia and government agencies in Cambridge, Oxford and Dublin.
 She is committed to fostering transparent communication and understanding of best practice in research ethics within the Irish health research community.